larryknaebelobsidian/kingdom/Proposition 82. This Kingdom is a complete restoration in the person of the Second Adam or Man, of the dominion lost by the First Adam or Man..md

 tags:
   - toc
 ---
+# Proposition 82.
+This Kingdom is a complete restoration in the person of the Second Adam or Man, of the dominion lost by the First Adam or Man.
 ### Announced by Psalmist and Paul
 >Obs.
 1. What the dominion forfeited by sin was to be, is clearly announced, e.g. by the Psalmist and Paul.
 >...